4 guidelines for writing great multiple choice questions

 While the results from this question may stroke your team’s ego, they might not be indicative of the users’ actual experiences.
 What if users thought the Shopping Cart page was ugly and confusing?
 They have to select one of the choices in order to complete the test, and with no other options at their disposal, they’re forced to select an answer that doesn’t describe their thoughts at all - or help you improve your site!

-These questions have proven themselves to be valuable and versatile tools for us on the Research Team at UserTesting, and you can add them to your UX research toolkit for future studies.
+These questions have proven valuable and versatile tools for the Research Team at UserTesting.
+You can add them to your UX research toolkit for future studies.

 Happy testing!